Rewash2594/offensive-security-mental-models/methodology/engagement_lifecycle.md

 - Adjustment

 These elements are always present.
-Only their intensity changes over time.
+Only their emphasis changes over time.

 ---